PatternPal/PatternPal/docs/dev/recognizers/patterns/bridge.md

 2. (knockout) has a method
 3. (high) there is a method that calls a method in `Implementation`
 4. (mid) has either
-    1. the property option as described in 1, or has
+    1. the property option as described in 1.
-    2. a constructor with a parameter with the `Implementation` type and that uses the field as described in 1, or has
+    2. a constructor with a parameter with the `Implementation` type and that uses the field as described in 1.
-    3. a method with a parameter with the `Impelementation` type and that uses the field as described in 1
+    3. a method with a parameter with the `Impelementation` type and that uses the field as described in 1.

 **Implementation**
 1. (knockout) is an interface or abstract class